 Sensate Focus is a therapeutic technique that has helped millions of couples all over the world.
 It works by refocusing your mind onto your own sensory perceptions and sensuality, instead of goal-oriented behavior or anxious thoughts.
 It's the core method used in Blueheart, designed by expert therapists.

 Sometimes, it's not your diet or your birth control that's affecting your sex drive.
-It's your relationship.
+It's your relationship that's causing SDD (or Sexual Desire Discrepancy).

 Whether your IUD is making you feel self-conscious during sex or you just feel uncomfortable with the device, talking to your partner is key.
 Good communication can help you to feel more at ease in the bedroom.